 - A Caitlyn Jenner costume.

-The good news is that despite the forced agenda of embracing diversity, there are still plenty of unprotected groups to dress up as, and CREEPY CLOWNS are probably a fair game over at Brock as well.
-Unless the real creepy clown start feeling threatened.
+The good news is that despite the forced agenda of embracing diversity and keeping everyone safe, there are still plenty of unprotected groups to dress up as AND creepy clowns are probably a fair game here.
+I guess until the real creepy clown starts feeling threatened.

 In the midst of an active ongoing indoctrination, primary and secondary schools all over the country have stepped up their game of coddling the children’s minds as well.